rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/⭐ November 2024 (Log).md

 >- centra immagini + guida
 >
 >>x dicembre, usa front matter per quando il sito è stato updetato

 #### What I'm reading

 Not much has changed since my [[🏫 October 2024 (Log)|last log]].
 I'm still reading [The Hitchhiker's Guide to the Galaxy](https://hardcover.app/books/the-ultimate-hitchhikers-guide), but I've slowed my pace and have only read about 100 pages since then.
 As painful as it is to admit, I don’t think I’ll be able to finish the book.
 My interest peaked around page 300, and I don’t see myself making it to the end of the series.

 What makes this book so special is its humor and the copious amount of absurdity.
 I believe that this is its greatest strength, but at the same time, it’s also its biggest weakness.
-In fact, the complete randomness of certain events, in the long run, makes the plot too chaotic, leaving me with a sense of a lack of clear direction and finding the randomness a bit overwhelming.
+In fact, the complete randomness of certain events, in the long run, makes the plot too chaotic, leaving me with a sense of a lack of clear direction.

 Honestly, I love how Douglas Adams is able to characterize extremely funny and absurd characters in just a few lines.
 Each chapter introduces a new character to discover, which is truly fascinating.
 No other book has ever made me laugh this much, while at the same time leaving me wondering how on earth he came up with certain ideas.